Lay the foundations for Bible translation by analysing the building blocks of the language

 - A language database, often leading to a more fully developed dictionary

-We give training for linguistic fieldwork at the Centre for Linguistics, Translation and Literacy.
+We give training for linguistic fieldwork at the School of Language and Scripture.
 Applicants for linguistic work are usually – but not always – educated to degree level and have well-developed analytical abilities.
 Some will have a background in linguistics or languages, but we also welcome enquiries from those who have studied mathematics or any other analytical subject.

-- Find out more about the MA in Field Linguistics
+- Find out more about the MA in Language, Community and Development